Broadening TCI’s Impact in Tanga, Tanzania, to Provide Youth-Friendly Services

 Asha said she and her colleagues go to the communities on a regular basis to speak to parents and young girls about reproductive health.
 Through community dialogues, they have been able to address various health concerns related to contraception services and young people.
 The youth have their own social groups and invite Asha to talk to them.

-We have to be more accessible to them – if we want to improve the services we offer them.
+We have to be more accessible to them [adolescents and youth] – if we want to improve the services we offer them.
 When we interact with them, we help them make informed voluntary choice.
 For years, I have worked as a nurse, but I never thought I could learn from peers and do the same in my facility.
 Why should I deny my community and remain attending to young pregnant girls yet we have a solution to our problems?”

 Asha’s facility is one that has adapted two TCI proven approaches — youth-friendly fixed day static services (also referred to as Special FP Days) and community dialogues — to reach out to youth.
 According to Mary Joseph, TCI’s focal person for Tanga City, Asha’s facility mobilized its own resources to strengthen the capacity of providers to deliver youth-friendly services.
 Since Asha’s training, more than 100 adolescents have received contraceptive services at the facility, of whom about 65 have taken up a modern family planning method.

 Watch a video gallery of family planning champions working with TCIHC in India to improve the health and well-being of their communities.

 Life planning ambassadors are Nigerian youth who are working to improve the lives of their peers by ensuring the needs of young people are understood and infused into program decisions.

 TCI's newest hub in the Philippines has identified a selection of proven approaches that are available in a new TCI-U toolkit.